Cryptolens/license-server/README.md

 > Please make sure to check that this port is open so that other computers in the network can access it (shown below).

+If you would like to run the license server as a service on Windows, you can accomplish that as described [here](#running-the-license-server-as-a-service).

 ### Running on Linux and Mac
 To run the license server on either Linux or Mac, you need to make sure that .NET 5 runtime is installed (read more [here](https://dotnet.microsoft.com/download/dotnet/5.0)).
 Once it is installed, the license server can be started as follows: